-What is allowance?
+What is a kid allowance?

-There’s no clear history on when they began.
+There’s no clear history on when allowances began.
 The idea of giving children a weekly or monthly allowance was popularized in parenting expert and writer Sidonie Matsner Gruenberg’s 1912 book Your Child: Today and Tomorrow, in which she touted the notion of an allowance as a way to help kids understand how to spend money.

 The 3 allowance types for kids and teenagers

 It’s important to understand the difference between allowance formats before choosing which one will work for your family.
-Here are the three main allowance types.
+Here are the three main allowance types: